Romanian passport

 A Romanian passport (pașaport românesc) is the passport issued to citizens of Romania.
 Besides enabling the bearer to travel internationally and serving as indication of Romanian citizenship, the passport facilitates the process of securing assistance from Romanian consular officials abroad or other European Union member states in case a Romanian consular is absent, if needed.

 As of 2024 Henley Passport Index, Romanian citizens can visit 177 countries without a visa or with a visa granted on arrival.
 Romanian citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

 Every Romanian citizen is also a citizen of the European Union.
 The passport, along with the national identity card allows for free rights of movement and residence in any of the states of the European Union, European Economic Area and Switzerland.
 If a 3rd country doesn't host a Romanian Embassy, the bearer can request help from any other member state's embassy for consular protection.
+According to the Romanian law, March 19th is the Romanian Passport Day.